HelsNetwork/HelsNetwork/README.md

   ---
   ### :woman_technologist: WHOAMI

-An cyberseucity Engineer who likes to code :slightly_smiling_face:
+An aspiring cyberseucity Engineer who likes to code :slightly_smiling_face:

   ---
   ### :hammer_and_wrench: Languages and Tools :